• About

 Tags

-banana pudding, coconut cupcakes, dessert buffet, desserts, key lime pie bars, peach melba, peach melba shortcake, pecan pie, pecan tarts, petit fours, strawberry trifle
+baking, banana pudding, catering, coconut cupcakes, dessert buffet, desserts, food, key lime pie bars, party, peach melba, peach melba shortcake, pecan pie, pecan tarts, petit fours, strawberry trifle

 Several weeks ago I catered a wedding rehearsal event – Individual size Southern-style desserts for 85.
 I was quite busy with the preparation so these are all the photos I took.
 It was my first non-wedding cake event.
 I will say, making individual size servings of seven different desserts for 85 people is much more complicated than making a wedding cake for 250!
 Whew!
 I was thrilled that it turned out so well.
 Three of my sons did a fantastic job helping the day of the event.
 So very thankful for their help.